-All Electrical Contractors will tell you that many electrical fires are caused by faulty electrical outlets and old, outdated appliances.
+All Electrical Contractors in Nassau County will tell you that many electrical fires are caused by faulty electrical outlets and old, outdated appliances.
 Other fires are started by shorts in appliance cords or switches.
 To avoid these types of accidents, you shouldn’t ever use an appliance with a worn or frayed cord.
 This can send heat onto combustible surfaces like floors, curtains, and rugs that can start a fire right away.

 Faulty Light fixtures

-Many fires are caused by faulty light fixtures, lamps and light bulbs.
+Many fires in Nassau County are caused by faulty light fixtures, lamps and light bulbs.
 If you accidentally install a bulb with a wattage that is too high for the lamps and light fixtures, you could be in danger of starting an electrical fire.
 To be safe, you should always check the maximum recommended bulb wattage on any lighting fixture or lamp and never go over the recommended amount.